qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 - https://github.com/valeriansaliou/sonic - a project written in Rust, uses custom network communication protocol for fast communication between the client and the server.

-All of those engines might be easily used in combination with vector search offered by Qdrant.
-But the exact way of how to combine the results of both algorithms to achieve the best search precision might be still unclear.
+All of those engines might be easily used in combination with the vector search offered by Qdrant.
+But the exact way how to combine the results of both algorithms to achieve the best search precision might be still unclear.
 So we need to understand how to do it effectively.
 We will be using reference datasets to benchmark the search quality.

 ## Why not linear combination?